neligajb/cat-community-manager/Readme.md

 `npm start`

 This should get the server running on http://localhost:3000 (we will adjust that for product purposes, but for now this is how to run and test it in development).

+# Unit Testing

+To perform unit tests using the Mocha framework, run the command on the unit test file(s) found in the test directory:

+`mocha {test file}`

+Tests have been implemented to check the GET and POST routes.